-Associate Professor, University of Oklahoma
+Associate Professor, School of Computer Science, University of Oklahoma

-Assistant Professor, University of Oklahoma
+Assistant Professor, School of Computer Science, University of Oklahoma

 Dr. Amy McGovern is an associate professor in the School of Computer Science at the University of Oklahoma.
 Dr. McGovern is an NSF CAREER award winner and her research focuses on developing novel spatiotemporal data mining method for real-world applications, particularly focusing on severe weather.
 Dr. McGovern received her PhD in Computer Science from the University of Massachusetts Amherst in 2002 and was a senior postdoctoral research associate at the University of Massachusetts until joining the University of Oklahoma in January, 2005.
 She received her MS from the University of Massachusetts Amherst (1998) and her BS (honors) from Carnegie Mellon University (1996).